MicrosoftDocs/sql-docs/docs/big-data-cluster/deploy-on-aks.md

 # Configure Azure Kubernetes Service for SQL Server 2019 (preview) deployments

-This article describes how to use Azure Kubernetes Service (AKS) for SQL Server 2019 big data cluster (preview) deployments.
+This article describes how to configure Azure Kubernetes Service (AKS) for SQL Server 2019 big data cluster (preview) deployments.

-> [!TIP]
-> For a quickstart on this deployment path, see [Quickstart: Deploy SQL Server big data cluster on Azure Kubernetes Service (AKS)](quickstart-big-data-cluster-deploy.md).

 AKS makes it simple to create, configure, and manage a cluster of virtual machines that are preconfigured with a Kubernetes cluster to run containerized applications.
 This enables you to use your existing skills or draw upon a large and growing body of community expertise, to deploy and manage container-based applications on Microsoft Azure.